jundalisay/sp/content/en/research/aristotle/meteorology/book-1/part-01.md

 Such are the milky way, and comets, and the movements of meteors.

-It studies also all the affections we may call common to air and water, and the kinds and parts of the earth and the affections of its parts.
+It studies also all the affections we may call common to air and water, and the kinds and parts of the earth and the affections of its parts.*

+{{< n n="This is because the ancients correctly knew that astronomical events affected the water and air of the Earth" >}}

 These throw light on the causes of winds and earthquakes and all the consequences the motions of these kinds and parts involve.

+The inquiry is concerned with:
+- the falling of thunderbolts
+- whirlwinds and fire-winds
-Of these things some puzzle us, while others admit of explanation in some degree.
-Further, the inquiry is concerned with the falling of thunderbolts and with whirlwinds and fire-winds, and further, the recurrent affections produced in these same bodies by concretion.
+- the recurrent affections produced in these same bodies by concretion

 When the inquiry into these matters is concluded let us consider what account we can give, in accordance with the method we have followed, of animals and plants, both generally and in detail.

 When that has been done we may say that the whole of our original undertaking will have been carried out.